xingdi1990/olmocr/README.md

   --max_page_error_rate MAX_PAGE_ERROR_RATE
-                        Rate of allowable failed pages in a document, 1/250 by default --workers WORKERS     Number of workers to run at a time --stats               Instead of running any job, reports some statistics about the current workspace --model MODEL         List of paths where you can find the model to convert this pdf.
+                        Rate of allowable failed pages in a document, 1/250 by default --workers WORKERS     Number of workers to run at a time --apply_filter        Apply basic filtering to English pdfs which are not forms, and not likely seo spam --stats               Instead of running any job, reports some statistics about the current workspace --model MODEL         List of paths where you can find the model to convert this pdf.
 You can specify several different paths here, and the script will try to use the one which is fastest to access --model_max_context MODEL_MAX_CONTEXT
                         Maximum context length that the model was fine tuned under --model_chat_template MODEL_CHAT_TEMPLATE